by Michael O’Brien

 Her look became more impatient.
 “Let’s just say I got in, okay?
 I’m not stupid or helpless.
 Now look, you see these six of the disks are marked with astrological signs, and these two with signs I haven’t been able to identify searching online.”

 She rolled her eyes.
 “Oh god.
 Those are the classic astrological symbols for the Moon, Mercury, Mars, Jupiter, Venus, and Saturn.
-Look, I was rushed and amused myself by scribbling names from a Japanese TV show, okay?
+When I see those symbols, I think of characters from a Japanese TV show, okay?
 Those characters from the show represent the planets of the solar system.”

 “Ah.
 So, obviously, Haruka and Michiru are Uranus and Neptune.”